yamtl/viatra-cps-incr-benchmark/m2m.incr.cps2dep.yamtl/readme.md

 To run the benchmark:
 1. Select the corresponding runner in the Gradle build file, by setting `mainClassName`.
-2. Run the command `./gradlew clean run` .
+2. Run the command `./gradlew -PmainClass=experiments.yamtl.Cps2DepRunner_ClientServer_YAMTL_modification_full clean run`, and change the main class as desired.

 ## Running in batch mode